Biological control uses a living agent to control weeds. The biocontrol agent can be an insect species, a fungus, or grazing animals.

-The PNW Weed Management Handbook has a section, Biological Control, with details on different methods.
+The section on Biological Control in the PNW Weed Management Handbook provides details on various biocontrol methods.

-The Oregon Department of Agriculture Noxious Weed Control program administers the biological control program.
-There are many types of insects and fungus listed on their website for the various noxious weeds found in Oregon.
-The history of the weeds and release of biocontrol agents is included.
+The Oregon Department of Agriculture's Noxious Weed Control website lists many types of insects and fungi that control the noxious weeds found in Oregon.
+The history of weed species and release of biocontrol agents is included.

-For information on using livestock as biological control agents against weeds see Livestock Grazing Guidelines for Control Noxious Weed in the Western United States
+For information on using livestock as biological control agents, see Livestock Grazing Guidelines for Controlling Noxious Weeds in the Western United States.